kaibyao/fbkl-rust/migration/README.md

 # Running Migrator CLI

+This library + binary package is used for database updates.
 Make sure you first have `sea-orm-cli` installed: `cargo install sea-orm-cli`.

 ## Steps to creating a new database table